 A range of tools and services is available to support agencies in their property planning.

 This tool can be used as a self-assessment or by an independent assessor to determine an agency’s maturity in property management, including planning.
-Email GPG for access to this tool.
+Email Government Property Group (GPG) for access to this tool.

 This tool can be deployed to gain an understanding of the workplace environment.
 This includes which elements are working well, which could be improved, and what changes might have the best impact on performance.
 GPG may also be able to offer support to draw insights from survey data and advise ways to approach improvements.

 Exemplars of good plans, with appropriate redactions, will be shared as agencies agree to share them.

 The GPG team is available to assist and advise mandated agencies to develop their plan.
 It is recommended to engage with us early and at key milestones.
 We can work with agencies to agree the best engagement points.